iomesh/docs/docs/iomesh-operation/cluster-operations.md

 3. Follow [mount device][1] to checkout the block devices on the new storage node can fully selected by selector.

-4. Upgrade the IOMesh Cluster
+4. Apply the IOMesh Cluster config

 > **_NOTE_: `my-iomesh` is release name, maybe you want to modify it.**